cartesi/docs/docs/tutorials/helloworld/create-project.md

 ## Introduction

 In this section we are going to start building our first Descartes DApp.
 This *Hello World DApp* will consist of a trivial application, which simply instantiates an off-chain computation that always returns "Hello World!".
-A complete implementation of this example can be found in the [Descartes Tutorials Github repo](https://github.com/cartesi/descartes-tutorials/tree/master/helloworld).
+A complete implementation of this example can be found in the [Descartes Tutorials GitHub repo](https://github.com/cartesi/descartes-tutorials/tree/master/helloworld).

 In order to do that, we will start by creating a basic project with a smart contract capable of using the Descartes contract already deployed to the [Descartes SDK Environment](../../descartes-env/).